 To make an appointment, please call (904) 819-6211

 We provide the following health services such as:

 - Assessment, diagnosis, and treatment of minor illnesses

 - Sexual health education

-- Over-the-counter medication and some prescription medications
+- Over-the-counter medication and most prescription medications

 - COVID-19 testing

 If you need to see a medical provider after hours or on the weekends when Health Services is closed, here are a few options.

 841 S Ponce de Leon Blvd

 Suite 4 St. Augustine, FL 32084